Merge Excel File Worksheet data with 'Convert XLS' from Softinterface. Combine Excel Files Easily.

 HINT: To specify the location to begin copying the data to (without the needing figure out the destination range) simply specify a single cell (i.e. "B10").
 All the copied data will be placed starting at this cell.

-/9{bCopyColumnWidths} In addition to copying values, formulas, formats, comments etc, you can also, at the same time specify to copy the column widths.
+/9{bCopyColumnWidths} In addition to copying values, formulas, formats, comments etc., you can also, at the same time specify to copy the column widths.
 Use /9TRUE to copy column widths, /9FALSE to not.
 If this switch is left out, it defaults to FALSE.

 EXAMPLE 1 Copy all data from one sheet to another, in same workbook

-ConvertXLS.EXE /S"D:\XLSFiles\A.XLS" /T"D:\XLSFiles\A.XLS" /P101 /1"Sheet1" /6"Sheet2"
+ConvertXLS.EXE /S"D:\XLSFilesData\A.XLS" /T"D:\XLSFilesData\A.XLS" /P101 /1"Sheet1" /6"Sheet2"

 The /S and /T switches specify input and output workbook respectively, which in this case is the same workbook.
 You can optionally keep the input file unchanged by specifying a different name or path for the output file.